w3f-grants-archive/ocw-ebics/README.md

 ![Unit tests](https://github.com/element36-io/ocw-ebics/actions/workflows/unit-tests.yml/badge.svg)
 # Ebics Off-chain Worker Substrate pallet

-Contains a fork of Substrate node-template and a offchain worker pallet.
+Substrate solo chain that is connected with EBICS banking interface

 ### Getting Started

-This is the modified `substrate-node-template` with an offchain worker for `EbicsService` called `Fiat-ramps`.
+Our runtime includes a pallet called `fiat-ramps` that is responsible for synchronization of bank account state with the on-chain state

 `Fiat-ramps` is located inside `/pallets` folder.
-It is an offchain-worker pallet that polls `EbicsService` api to get the latest bank statements.
-Current workflow of the offchain worker:
+It is an offchain-worker pallet that primarily does two activities:

-1. Get all statements from the api
+- Poll EBICS service to get the latest bank statements and process every transaction
-2. Extract `iban` and `balanceCL` (closing balance) of each statement
+- Process *burn requests* registered in the local pallet storage and send `unpeg` request to EBICS API.

-3. Store balance of each `iban` in the offchain-worker local storage
+*Burn request* is a single request to *burn*, *transfer* funds from EBICS supporting bank account using *extrinsics*.
+Account submits a *request* to a chain and it is registered in the local storage.
+Offchain worker picks up the burn request and sends it to the EBICS service.
+If everything goes well, EBICS service confirms the transaction and includes it in the statement, thus *finalizing* the burn request.
+This is done because transactions in traditional banks are not instant and sometimes it takes days to finalize them.

 ### Rust Setup